 The default security group will only open port 22 for secure shell (SSH) access.
 You must modify the security group to allow access to all of the networking ports used by the Delphix Engine and the various source and target engines.
-See General Network and Connectivity Requirements [https://docs.delphix.com/docs537/system-installation-configurationand-management/installation-and-initial-configuration-requirements/general-network-and-connectivity-requirements] for information about specific port configurations.
+See Network Connectivity Requirements [https://docs.delphix.com/docs600/deployment/network-connectivity-requirements] for information about specific port configurations.